Coastal Vascular Center - Logo

-The Centers for Disease Control (CDC) estimates that as many as 900,000 people in the U.S. may be suffering from the condition deep vein thrombosis (DVT)–and many of them may not even know it.
-The main symptoms of this condition are pain and swelling, but only about half the people diagnosed with DVT experience any noticeable symptoms.
-Left untreated, this condition can be dangerous–even life threatening.
-The causes and symptoms of DVT are described below.
+The Centers for Disease Control (CDC) estimates that as many as 900,000 people in the U.S. may be suffering from deep vein thrombosis (DVT)—and many of them may not even know it.
+Recognizing the warning signs of DVT is vital for prompt treatment and preventing serious complications.
+This condition often involves pain and swelling, but interestingly, only about half of those diagnosed with DVT experience noticeable symptoms.
+If left untreated, DVT can be dangerous, even life-threatening.
+Let’s explore the causes, symptoms, and treatments for DVT.

 What Causes Deep Vein Thrombosis?